itscodenation/curriculum-15-16/units/14-javascript2_2/sessions/2-hashes/README.md

 ```
 console.log(animalSounds["dog"]);
 ```
-Let's add another key-value pair to this object.
+Let's add another property to this object.
 The new Pair will be bird and chirp.
 Your code should now look like this:

 ```
 var animalSounds = {"cow": "Moo", "cat": "Meow", "dog": "Woof" "Bird", "chirp"};